LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 To conduct a land registry review in Turkey, follow these steps:

-1. Obtain the Current Land Registry Record from the Land Registry Office: The property owner or an authorized person should apply to the relevant Land Registry Office to obtain the current land registry record of the property.
+- Obtain the Current Land Registry Record from the Land Registry Office: The property owner or an authorized person should apply to the relevant Land Registry Office to obtain the current land registry record of the property.
+Within the scope of Personal Data Protection, it is prohibited for anyone other than the title deed holder or a person authorized by them to review the land registry records.

 Although a property search in Turkey may require additional time and costs, it is crucial for the security of the investment and to prevent potential legal issues in the long term.
 Taking the right steps during the property purchasing process minimizes potential risks and ensures a safe investment for the buyer.